awab-hassan/20-vpc-peering-redis-connector/README.md

 # Project # 20 - VPC Peering Redis Connector

-Terraform infrastructure that establishes private multi-region VPC peering between two AWS regions and deploys a VPC-attached Node.js Lambda function as a Redis connector API in the secondary region.
-The Lambda connects privately to an ElastiCache Redis cluster in the primary region over the peering connection, with no public network exposure.
+This Terraform module establishes secure, multi-region VPC peering, allowing a Node.js Lambda and API Gateway in a secondary region to privately query an ElastiCache Redis cluster in the primary region.
+Custom route tables ensure strict cross-region network isolation with zero public internet exposure.

 ## Architecture